dailystory/docs/articles/changelog/2020/november.md

 ## November 3, 2020
 * Replace Poshy tooltip with Tooltip.js
 * More style clean up
+* Timeout issue on contact activity
+* Graph field need to check for null or empty pick list

 ## November 2, 2020
 * Clean up and reorganize css